iTwin/iTwinUI/.changeset/violet-rats-knock.md

 '@itwin/itwinui-css': patch
 ---

-Fix broken `iui-tile` layout when it has a long name.
+Fix folder variant `iui-tile`'s broken layout when it has a long name.